Working With Any Dataset

 • Any facet can be made hierarchical.

-• This is useful when you have a lot of facets and not all of them need to appear on the search page, or when you want to guide a user through the search results (for example force the user to select a year, then a month, then a day).
+• you want to guide a user through the search results (for example let the user select a year, then a month, then a day).

 Facet Sorting